Conformal blocks, Verlinde formula and diagram automorphisms: Conformal blocks

-where $\vec{p}_1$ is any tuple of $s+t$ distinct points, $\vec{p}_2$ is any tuple of $s+1$ distinct points and $\vec{p}_3$ is any tuple of $t+1$ distinct points in $\bbP^1$. \een \et \bpf We first prove $(1)$.
-By standard theory of moduli of curves (cf.\cite{HM}),there exists a chain of families of stable $k$-pointed curves over smooth bases connecting any two stable $k$-pointed curves with the same genus.
+where $\vec{p}_1$ is any tuple of $s+t$ distinct points, $\vec{p}_2$ is any tuple of $s+1$ distinct points and $\vec{p}_3$ is any tuple of $t+1$ distinct points in $\bbP^1$. \een \et \bpf We first prove part (1).
+By the standard theory of moduli of curves (cf.\,\cite[Theorem 2.15]{HM}), there exists a chain of families of stable $k$-pointed curves over smooth bases connecting any two stable $k$-pointed curves with the same genus.
 In view of Lemma \ref{constant_lem}, $(1)$ follows.

-From the theory of moduli of curves (cf.\cite{HM}), we know that any smooth pointed stable curve can be degenerated to an irreducible stable pointed curve with only one nodal point.
-Then $(2)$ follows from $(1)$ and Corollary \ref{norm_trace}.
+From the theory of moduli of curves again (cf.\,\cite[Theorem 2.15]{HM}) and the dimension formula for the space of nodal curves with fixed nodal types (see the discussions after \cite[Theorem 2.15]{HM}), we know that any smooth pointed stable curve can be degenerated to an irreducible stable pointed curve with only one nodal point.
+Then part (2) follows from part (1) and Corollary \ref{norm_trace}.